nataliamadridb/281-Assignments/Week 3/Idea 2.md

 - If **β₁ > 0**: These firms respond more strongly (i.e., increase investment more) to the shock than less-exposed firms.

-- This formulation removes cross-sectional level differences in climate risk, focusing on heterogeneous treatment effects of monetary policy based on relative exposure.

 ## References
 - Ottonello, P. & Winberry, T. (2020). *Financial Heterogeneity and the Investment Channel of Monetary Policy*.
 Econometrica